stonepros/stone/doc/rados/troubleshooting/troubleshooting-pg.rst

 One Node Cluster
 ----------------

-Ceph no longer provides documentation for operating on a single node, because you would never deploy a system designed for distributed computing on a single node.
-Additionally, mounting client kernel modules on a single node containing a Ceph  daemon may cause a deadlock due to issues with the Linux kernel itself (unless you use VMs for the clients).
-You can experiment with Ceph in a 1-node configuration, in spite of the limitations as described herein.
+Stone no longer provides documentation for operating on a single node, because you would never deploy a system designed for distributed computing on a single node.
+Additionally, mounting client kernel modules on a single node containing a Stone  daemon may cause a deadlock due to issues with the Linux kernel itself (unless you use VMs for the clients).
+You can experiment with Stone in a 1-node configuration, in spite of the limitations as described herein.

-If you are trying to create a cluster on a single node, you must change the default of the ``osd crush chooseleaf type`` setting from ``1`` (meaning ``host`` or ``node``) to ``0`` (meaning ``osd``) in your Ceph configuration file before you create your monitors and OSDs.
-This tells Ceph that an OSD can peer with another OSD on the same host.
-If you are trying to set up a 1-node cluster and ``osd crush chooseleaf type`` is greater than ``0``, Ceph will try to peer the PGs of one OSD with the PGs of another OSD on another node, chassis, rack, row, or even datacenter depending on the setting.
+If you are trying to create a cluster on a single node, you must change the default of the ``osd crush chooseleaf type`` setting from ``1`` (meaning ``host`` or ``node``) to ``0`` (meaning ``osd``) in your Stone configuration file before you create your monitors and OSDs.
+This tells Stone that an OSD can peer with another OSD on the same host.
+If you are trying to set up a 1-node cluster and ``osd crush chooseleaf type`` is greater than ``0``, Stone will try to peer the PGs of one OSD with the PGs of another OSD on another node, chassis, rack, row, or even datacenter depending on the setting.

-.. tip:: DO NOT mount kernel clients directly on the same node as your Ceph Storage Cluster, because kernel conflicts can arise.
+.. tip:: DO NOT mount kernel clients directly on the same node as your Stone Storage Cluster, because kernel conflicts can arise.
 However, you can mount kernel clients within virtual machines (VMs) on a single node.

 If you are creating OSDs using a single disk, you must create directories